mihirjoshi26/EnviroTime-LPC2148/README.md

 ## Project Outcomes

-- Successfully implemented a **fully functional real-time embedded system** on bare-metal ARM hardware
+- Successfully implemented a **fully functional real-time embedded system** on ARM hardware
 - Achieved **stable 1-second RTC updates** on the LCD using second-change detection to eliminate display flicker
 - Designed a **hierarchical menu system** navigable entirely via a 4×4 keypad with debounce, backspace, and input validation
 - Implemented a **multi-alarm system** (up to 5 alarms) with Add / Edit / Delete / View and ON/OFF toggling per alarm